avanoldenbarneveld/avanoldenbarneveld/README.md

 My name is Alberto.

 I’m a software developer, and I define myself as someone who thinks in systems.
 I always look at the bigger picture and try to be conscious of how what I do fits in.
-I believe that code is a means to an end, and every implementation of it is a tradeoff.
+I believe that code is a means to an end, and every implementation of it a tradeoff.
 The goal should be to make a product that solves very specific problems, which is what most of the time should be spent thinking about.

 In my journey as a software developer, I have mainly three goals: